The Most Welcoming Yacht Club on Lake Ontario Since 1881 !

 It is one of the oldest yacht clubs on Lake Ontario, and celebrated its 125th anniversary the summer of 2006.
 One of the founding clubs in the Lake Yacht Racing Association, Oswego was the host of many yachting events in its early years.

-Today the OYC is home to Performance Handicap Racing Fleet which races weekly on Wednesday nights. n.
+Today the OYC is home to Performance Handicap Racing Fleet which races weekly on Wednesday nights and Flying Scot class races on Sunday afternoons.
 One of the largest regattas on eastern Lake Ontario, Sail Oswego, was hosted by OYC every year during Harborfest since 1989, the first year of the festival.

 The Oswego Yacht Club is much more than just a racing club.
 A variety of other boating and social activities are held throughout the year.
 The club organizes and hosts the annual Blessing of the Fleet for all Oswego boaters, which ushers in the new boating season.
 All area boaters, power and sail, are invited to participate.